* indicates co-authorship, italics indicate students I (co-) supervised.

 Shehzad, M.*, Nota, N.*, Corps, R. E., Pickering, M. J., Naylor, G., & Hadley, L. V. (in preparation).
 The effect of speech rate on two prediction stages in older adults with and without hearing loss.

-Fernandez, L., Nota, N., Gamboa, J. C. B., Rhona, A., Corps, R. E., Hadley, L. V., Naylor, G., & Pickering, M. J. (in preparation).
-Reviewing researchers' degrees of freedom when using divergence point analyses on visual-world eye-tracking methods.
+Fernandez, L.*, Nota, N.*, Gamboa, J. C. B., Amos, R., Corps, R. E., Hadley, L. V., Naylor, G., & Pickering, M. J. (in preparation) Visual-world paradigm and divergence point analysis: The impact of researcher degrees of freedom on real and simulated data.

 Nota, N. (2023).
 Talking faces: The contribution of conversational facial signals to language use and processing (Doctoral dissertation).
 Radboud University Nijmegen. https://hdl.handle.net/21.11116/0000-000D-DBF9-4